 You might be able to get supported housing through a social care assessment from your local authority social services.

 In an assessment someone from social services will decide what you need.
 If they think you need supported housing, they have to arrange this for you.
 But you might still have to pay for this.
 This will depend on your income, savings and capital.

 Paying for supported housing

 How do I pay for supported housing?

 You may be charged for your rent and care separately in supported housing.
 You might get one bill with both the rent and care charges.
 But they are sometimes funded differently.

-If you stay in supported housing you will have to pay rent.
-If you are on a low income, or claiming certain benefits, you may be able to claim Housing Benefit from your local authority to help cover your rent.
+If you stay in supported housing, you will have to pay rent.
+If you are on a low income, or claiming certain benefits, you may be able to claim Housing Benefit or Universal Credit to help cover your rent.